The application process for a Skilled Worker visa (for Doctors)

 - Detail your CoS reference number, employers name, your employers sponsor licence number and your job information (including your job title, your annual salary, your job occupation code and whether you’re eligible for the Health and Care visa).

 - Specify your travel itinerary, including details of where you’ll be staying.
-If you have not yet booked your flights and accommodation, there is a text box which allows you to explain your travel and accommodation plans further.
+If you haven’t yet booked your flights and accommodation, there is a text box which will allow you to explain your travel and accommodation plans further.

 - Input your family details, reasons for entering the UK, travel history, any previous visa refusals and any criminal convictions.

-3) Once you have inputted all of the required information, you will be asked to pay your visa application fee and upload your supporting documents.
+3) Once you’ve inputted all of the required information, you will be asked to pay your visa application fee.

 5) Once you’ve booked your visa appointment, you’ll be sent a confirmation email and further instructions.
-You’ll also need to select a location in the UK to pick up your Biometric Residence Permit (BRP).
+Prior to submitting your application, you will also be asked to select a location in the UK to pick up your Biometric Residence Permit (BRP).